English College, Rome: The World Wars

-The inter-war period saw the rectorships of Arthur Hinsley (1917–29) and William Godfrey (1929–39), who both later became Cardinal Archbishops of Westminster.
+The inter-war period saw the rectorships of Arthur Hinsley (1917–1929) and William Godfrey (1929–1939), who both later became Cardinal Archbishops of Westminster.
 They encouraged a highly Anglicised type of Romanitas in which a consciousness of Imperial superiority was tempered by a deep affection for Italy and all things Italian.
 Students put on concerts, plays and Gilbert and Sullivan operas, organised debates and societies, and ran a successful in-house journal, The Venerabile, as well as the periodical Chi Lo Sa?
 (Who Knows?), in which the Superiors of the College were mercilessly satirised.
 Edward VII visited the College in 1903, and George V sent a signed photograph to the students during his visit to Rome exactly twenty years later.
 The products of this healthy regime, including Cardinals Griffin and Heenan, were to lead English Roman Catholics into the 1970s.

 Hinsley did a great deal of restructuring work, including the buying of a new villa at Palazzola.
 This former Franciscan Friary replaced the cramped summer house at Monte Porzio which students had used since the seventeenth century.
 In 1926, with the help of front page support from The Times, Hinsley saved the College from a scheme of the Rome city planners to destroy some of the buildings to make room for a covered market.

 World War II resulted in a second period of exile for the College.
-Dressed in civilian clothes, courtesy of the stage man, the house left Rome on 16 May 1940 and narrowly secured places on the last boat for England from Le Havre, which was about to fall.
+Dressed in civilian clothes, courtesy of the stageman, the house left Rome on 16 May 1940 and narrowly secured places on the last boat for England from Le Havre, which was about to fall.
 The College buildings were used as a hospital organised by the Knights of Malta from 1941 to 1944.
 Students continued classes and seminary life first at Ambleside in the Lake District and then at the Jesuit Stonyhurst College, returning to Rome in the autumn of 1946.

 The Second Vatican Council

-The English and Welsh bishops stayed at the College during the Second Vatican Council (1962–65), as they had done during the First Vatican Council (1869–70).
+The English and Welsh bishops stayed at the College during the Second Vatican Council (1962–1965), as they had done during the First Vatican Council (1869–70).